jamesdaus/SealNet2/README.md

 ## Compiling changes:

+cmake is required to make any changes to or compile the c++ code, and can be found here: https://cmake.org/download/

-To edit and recreate the seal.exe executable, make changes to
+To edit and recreate the seal.exe executable, make changes to dnn_mmod_dog_hipsterizer.cpp, then run the following commands:
+(If you just need a windows executable, simply follow the instructions without making changes)

 mkdir build